The Devil's Honey

-The Devil's Honey (Il miele del diavolo), aka Dangerous Obsession is a 1986 Italian erotic drama film directed by Lucio Fulci.
-It is one of his last major films to be released.
+The Devil's Honey (Il miele del diavolo) is a 1986 erotic drama film directed by Lucio Fulci.

 Plot

 Musician Johnny and his girlfriend Jessica are a young couple who constantly have sex.
 Meanwhile, Dr. Wendell Simpson is a surgeon who never has sex with his wife Carol.
 Carol discovers that Simpson regularly visits prostitutes.

 While riding around on his motorcycle, Johnny falls and hits his head on a stone plate.
 Because of this, he eventually collapses into a coma brought on by an apparent subdural hematoma.

 Carol demands a divorce from Simpson when he is called to the hospital in the operating room to perform emergency brain surgery on Johnny.
 Because of this, Simpson's mind wanders during the operation, and Johnny dies on the operating table.
 While leaving the hospital, Simpson is chased by the grief-stricken Jessica, who swears revenge on Johnny's "killer".

 Jessica starts sending threatening notes and making harassing calls to Simpson.
 At a golf club, Simpson and Carol are playing when they decide to make another attempt to patch up their marriage.
 The two start having sex when the telephone rings.
 Simpson eventually feels compelled to answer despite the urgency of Carol's needs.
 He rolls off her to answer, but the phone rings off before Simpson can answer.
 Frustrated, Carol gets dressed and walks out on him for good.
 The telephone rings again.
 After picking it up, Simpson hears Jessica's voice again saying, "Why did you let him die?"

 Jessica becomes more deranged with grief, spending hours watching home videos of Johnny.
 The next day, she pulls a gun on Simpson as he gets into his car to go to the hospital.
 Forcing him to drive to her house, where she chloroforms Simpson and ties him up.
 Simpson regains consciousness to find an Alsatian dog barking at him, tied up inches away from him.
 Outside, Jessica smashes his car with an axe.
 Jessica says that she intends to kill Simpson, but only when ready.
 Jessica then forces Simpson to eat dog food and lick her bare abdomen smeared with his own blood from a wound she inflicts on him.
 Simpson finds himself attracted to her.
 Jessica forces Simpson at gunpoint to go to the beach outside the house.
 While dragging him on a leash, she announces her intentions to drown him and almost does so by holding him under water.
 However, she then changes her mind, pulls Simpson out of the water and revives him.